 Try Managing Stress by doing something for yourself (for once)

 This message is especially true if you are a mom.
-Us moms do everything for everyone else but ourselves.
+We, moms, do everything for everyone else but ourselves.
 Although that is very noble of you, you need to stop if you don’t want those sugar cravings.

 I am speaking to myself right now as I am typing this because I recently realized that my body is holding on to stress weight.
 Yes, that is a thing.